bosley/joshbosley.github.io/index.md

 ## About

 I am a C/C++ developer that works on embedded systems for my day job.
 My [github](https://github.com/joshbosley) is peppered with small side projects from the last few years, but ultimately they are just toys.
-My current work place doesn't allow me to post any of my work in a public fashion so unfortunately I can not show any of what I actually do :cry:.
+My current work place doesn't allow me to post any of my work in a public fashion so unfortunately I can't show any of what I actually do.

 ## Work History